jadeallenx/gisla/README.md

 When the stage is finished, the function *must* return its final (possibly mutated) state.
-This will automatically be reported back to gisla as the "stage-complete" state, which would then (assuming success) be passed into the next stage of the pipeline.
+This will automatically be reported back to gisla as the "stage-complete" state, which would then be passed into the next stage of the pipeline.

 An example might look something like this: